omasakun/remote-stylus/README.md

 The WebRTC signaling server is implemented as a simple [cloudflare worker](https://developers.cloudflare.com/workers/) with [D1 database](https://developers.cloudflare.com/d1/) that exchanges the WebRTC offer and answer between the iPad and the PC.

 See [signaling/README.md](signaling) for more information.

+## Host-HTTP (Work in Progress)

+The host server that uses websocket instead of WebRTC to communicate with the iPad.
+This is useful for the case where the PC is behind a NAT and cannot establish a direct WebRTC connection with the iPad.

+See [host-http/README.md](host-http) for more information.